 Creating a coherent marketing plan may also necessitate brand refinement.
 If branding is something you haven’t given much thought to, or your company needs to refresh its branding, now would be the ideal time.

 Customer profiles, or buyer persons as we refer to them in marketing, are designed to help you understand who your ideal customers are.
-By doing so, you’re able to craft messages that address their pain points and attract them to your construction firm.
+By doing so, you’re able to craft construction industry marketing campaigns that address pain points and attract prospects to your construction firm.

 Buyer personas are generalized, fictional characters that represent specific segments of your ideal customer base.
 Unlike generic demographics or market segmentation, differences in geography or socioeconomic status don’t always factor into a customer profile.

 Construction companies may have multiple customer profiles, so they can tailor their offerings to match their customers’ needs—for instance, architects, designers, contractors, etc.

 It’s important to note a customer profile for a B2C company is different from a B2B firm.
 The latter defines the ideal customer using firmographics like:

 B2C customer profiles tend to look at specific consumer habits and preferences like interests, current lifestyle, and aspirations.
 Overall, customer profile data is a goldmine for sales teams because it actively helps generate new leads that fit the same criteria.

 Any new construction company less than five years old should spend 12-20% of its gross revenue on marketing, whereas established ones with some brand equity should allocate between 6-12% of the gross of their projected revenue for construction services marketing.